dubzzz/gnu-linux-tips/openvpn/README.md

 - Make sure whether or not you are relying on `udp` (default) or `tcp`
 - Make sure you need `tls-auth` (use `;` if not configured server-side)
 - Make sure you need `comp-lzo` (use `;` if not configured server-side)
+- Make sure you use the right `cipher`

 Edit the file `/etc/default/openvpn` to specify the default configuration file that should be used.